Does Medicare Cover Nutritional Counseling for Obesity?

 Medicare typically doesn’t offer weight loss benefits.
 However, Medicare may cover certain surgical procedures for morbid obesity when your body mass index, AKA BMI, is equal to or greater than 35 and you have one or more co-morbidities such as type 2 diabetes.

 - Gastric bypass surgery

 - Other bariatric surgical procedures.

-TIP: Use the Plan Finder tool to help you find Medicare Advantage plans that may provide additional benefits such as routine dental care and dentures.
+TIP: Use the Plan Finder tool to help you find Medicare Advantage plans that may provide additional benefits such as routine dental care.
 Or, get answers to your Medicare-related questions when you pick up the phone and speak with a Licensed Sales Agent: 877-882-1927.

 Weight Management and Morbid Obesity

 The World Health Organization (WHO) defines overweight or obesity as “abnormal or excessive fat accumulation” with health risk implications.
 Obesity can contribute to the development of long-term serious medical conditions.

 If you’ve been diagnosed with obesity, your physician has likely recommended weight loss.
 Unfortunately, weight management is not that simple.
 If you’re dealing with chronic illness, take regular medications, or have mobility restrictions, it may be more difficult to lose weight.

 TIP: Get more nutritional-related and healthy living news delivered to your inbox when you sign up for the Medicare Benefits newsletter.